wlandau/learndrake/inst/notebooks/README.md

-# Tutorials
+# Notebooks

-These tutorials are part of [`learndrake`](https://github.com/wlandau/learndrake).
-The enclosed notebooks are a sequence of tutorials for learning the [`drake`](https://github.com/ropensci/drake) R package.
+These notebooks are part of the [`learndrake`](https://github.com/wlandau/learndrake) package, and they contain hands-on walkthroughs and exercises for learning how to use [`drake`](https://github.com/ropensci/drake).
 For instructions, please visit <https://github.com/wlandau/learndrake>.